engelju/kengrabber/README.md

 web_url: string [url where you kengrabber instance is available]
 ```

+To get an API-key, follow this guide: https://developers.google.com/youtube/android/player/register and choose Server-Key when asked.

 ### 3.2.
 Exposing kengrabber to the web
 Kengrabber automatically creates a directory ```web```.
 You only need to put this under a domain and it should be available.